carlos-ffs/eks-ecr-java-app/README.md

-# Assignment to create an EKS, ECR repository, and deploy a Java web application with a helm chart to the newly created EKS using the ECR repository
+# Assignment to create an EKS, ECR repository, and deploy a Java web application using a Helm chart onto the newly created EKS cluster via the ECR repository.

 This assignment as the following Objectives: